When and How Much to Imagine: Adaptive Test-Time Scaling with World Models for Visual Spatial Reasoning: Experiments

 \subsection{Experiment Setup}

 \textbf{Datasets and Benchmarks.} We validate our proposed framework on both visual spatial reasoning benchmarks and embodied navigation tasks, covering a range of spatial ambiguities and interaction requirements.
 For visual spatial reasoning, we evaluate on SAT~\cite{ray2024sat} and MMSI~\cite{yang2025mmsi}, two benchmarks designed to test visual spatial reasoning with single/multiple images.
 We also evaluate on the Room-to-Room (R2R)~\cite{anderson2018vision} for the embodied navigation task.
-In this setting, the agent must follow natural language instructions in indoor environments.
-We integrate our adaptive visual test-time scaling framework into the navigation pipeline and measure performance.
-More details are in the Appendix.
+See Appendix for more details.

 \textbf{Implementation Details.} Our framework is implemented on top of a vision-language model and a pretrained visual world model, stable virtual camera (SVC)~\cite{zhou2025stable}.
-The policy model, verifier, and final QA model are instantiated using the same base MLLM, with different prompting for gating, planning, verification, and answer prediction.
-All decisions are made at test time without additional fine-tuning.
-We scale action planning by 5 times as the default setting.
+The policy model, verifier, and final QA model are instantiated using the same base MLLM in \model, with different prompting.
+All decisions in \model are made at test time without additional fine-tuning.
+We scale action planning by 5 times as the default.
+We adapt LoRA~\cite{hu2022lora} finetuning for \modelR, with 8 LoRA rank, 16 LoRA alpha, 16 rollouts, 1 batch size and training on 8 GPUs with 140 steps.
 More details are in the Appendix.